 Different from modern Western vegetarianism, it is not a philosophy that comes from man’s own opinions about what is theoretically appropriate for all mankind.
 As I’ve observed in my travels before in Oman and the Maldives, there are places in the world where it simply isn’t feasible to be vegetarian, nor does it make sense in the context of natural life on earth.

 Rather, the taboo was a matter of respecting the permission to kill for food.
 That it is not an inherent right of man, but a grace from the divine.
-Which is why it invariably comes with values of temperance and frowns on excess.
+Hence it invariably comes with values of temperance and frowns on excess (sadly, not always lived up to in many cultures in these prosperous times).
 And in the grounds where the divine has withheld the permission, it is a test for the submission of the faithful to His authority.